Architecture

 • Layer 4: Resource limits (RLIMIT_NOFILE, RLIMIT_NPROC) applied to PTY child

 The only difference: RLIMIT_FSIZE (max file size) is skipped for interactive sessions (PtyOpenRequest.interactive = true).
-Interactive users need to write files freely (e.g. Claude Code conversation logs exceed 100 MB).
+Interactive sessions need to write files freely — agent CLIs routinely produce conversation logs that exceed 100 MB.
 Batch exec retains the 100 MB limit as defense-in-depth.

 Wire Protocol